 Sunday

 The weather’s a little cooler, our spirits are a little lower, but we’re ready for day five of Glastonbury.
-Last night was spent up in Shangri-La, watching Kneecap’s 1am set on the Peace Stage – alongside Noel Gallagher – and we’re feeling it this morning.
-Nothing that a Worthy Farm Cheddar and mushy pea sanger won’t right though.
+Last night was spent up at Shangri-La’s Peace Stage, watching Kneecap’s 1am – alongside Noel Gallagher – and we’re feeling it this morning.
+Nothing that a Worthy Farm Cheddar and mushy pea sanger won’t right, though.

 Rachel Chinouriri